chapel-lang/chapel/doc/rst/technotes/extern.rst

 code within Chapel using a keyword named `extern`.
 These features are still in the process of being improved.

+Note that it is also possible to call Chapel from C using the `export` keyword.
+Please see :ref:`readme-libraries` for details.

 External C functions, variables, and types can be referred to within a Chapel program.
 The section `Working with C`_ below describes the basic ideas of how Chapel and C interoperate.
 There are two supported